New Apple Watch app guides patients through hip and knee replacements

 More than a million knee and hip replacements happen every year in the US, according to Zimmer Biomet.
 That number could jump to 3.5 million by 2035, the company said.

 Zimmer Biomet is also launching a clinical study examining the impact mymobility has on patient outcomes and the cost of joint replacements.
-In the study, patients getting a knee or hip replacement will use the app with the Apple Watch.
+For the study, patients getting a knee or hip replacement will use the app with the Apple Watch, which will be provided to them.
 Their feedback will be combined with continuous health and activity data from the Watch.
 The study, which launches Monday, could have as many as 10,000 participants in the US, Zimmer Biomet said.

 The company's partnership with Apple comes as the tech giant works to make its Watch a full-fledged health device rather than just a fitness tracker.
 The launch of the Apple Watch Series 4 saw the introduction of a new electrocardiogram (or EKG) feature, which measures electric activity in the heart to detect heart diseases and irregular heartbeats.
 More consumers are interested in smartwatches that can monitor health, according to an IDC report last month.
 That report also placed the Apple Watch at the top of the global wearables market in the second quarter.